The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/faq.md

       you’ll have to account for in future NM windows.
 Unfortunately GNB’s solution for mistakes is just “Deal with it and don’t let it happen in future pulls.” due to how strict the rotation is.
-  - question: " I used Superbolide but died anyway, why?
-I was told it puts you to 1HP first and then gives you the invuln?"
-    answer: This isn't necessarily true.
-Reality is your HP was likely very low and the damage of the enemies snapshotted before Bolide added the buff, this can happen to any Invul as they all have a delay and as such if damage is applied before the buff, you'll be KO'd.
-This isn't exclusive to Superbolide.
 authors:
   - Balance-GNB-Staff
 ---